I’ve wanted to write this article for a long time.

 Being charitable, we could assume that they’re doing it to motivate their clients.
 The clients get more variety to keep things interesting, and the continual strength “gains” give them a sense of progress, which they may very well find motivating even if it is an illusion.
 The clients also get to learn about many different styles of workout, and that’s something too.

 Being less charitable, many coaches are over-complicating things in order to create more work for themselves and justify charging more.
+We get paid to write workouts, after all.
 It gives them a reason to completely reinvent their clients’ programs every month, which adds perceived value to the coaching program and lets them justify charging more.

 Bottom line: don’t change stuff unless you don’t have to.
 Mixing high and low intensities, as with daily undulating periodization, is cool, but don’t completely replace your workouts with new ones every month, don’t change the order in which you do them every week, and don’t randomly switch up variables like weight, reps and exercise order in the name of “muscle confusion.”